xhdlphzr/FranxAI/README.md

 The AI will then follow these style conventions in subsequent conversations.

 > ⚠️ **Disclaimer**: Skill files are provided by users; FranxAgent assumes no responsibility for their content.
 Ensure the content complies with laws and does not contain sensitive or harmful information.

 ---

+## 🔨 Tool System

+FranxAgent supports loading tools from the `knowledge/tools/` directory.

+**Usage**:

+Copy some tools from the [tools branch](https://github.com/xhdlphzr/FranxAgent/tree/tools) (note that these tools will undergo basic reviews, but FranxAgent shall not be held responsible for their content) into the `knowledge/tools/` directory.

+---